Greater-London-Authority/nowcast-birth-estimates/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-The average ratio of live births to counts of persons age 0 on the patient register over a user defined period is calculated for each area.
+The average ratio of live births to counts of persons age 0 on the patient register over a user-defined period is calculated for each area.
 These ratios are then applied to patient register counts to create modelled birth estimates.